KNMI/DMPilot-RuleManager/README.md

 2) Edit your JSON rule map file specifying the options for each rule.
 The rules available are the ones in `rules.sdsrules`.

-3) Edit your JSON rule sequence file specifying which rules to run and in what order.
+3) Edit your JSON rule sequence file specifying which rules to run, the order they should run, and the rule map file that defines their options.

-4) Run `python3 sdsmanager.py --dir /path/to/archive --rulemap rules.json --ruleseq rule_seq.json`.
+4) Run `python3 sdsmanager.py --dir /path/to/archive --ruleseq rule_seq.json`.

 ## Implementing a new rule for an existing manager